anuzx/Food-wastage-reduction-tracker/README.md

 ### **Reducing Food Wastage Through Technology**

-Our platform is a tech-driven solution to connect individuals, NGOs, and restaurants for reducing food wastage.
+Our platform is a tech-driven solution to connect individuals, NGOs and restaurants for reducing food wastage.
 # 🥗 **FOODCONNECT** - *Reducing Food Wastage Through Technology*

 <div align="center">